Samuel Purchas: Career

 The fourth edition of the Pilgrimage (published in 1626) is usually catalogued as the fifth volume of the Pilgrimes, but the two works are essentially distinct.
 Purchas himself said of the two volumes:

 These brethren, holding much resemblance in name, nature and feature, yet differ in both the object and the subject.
 This [i.e. the Pilgrimage] being mine own in matter, though borrowed, and in form of words and method; whereas my Pilgrimes are the authors themselves. acting their own parts in their own words, only furnished by me with such necessities as that stage further required, and ordered according to my rules.

 Purchas died in September or October 1626, according to some in a debtors' prison, nearly ruined by the expenses of his encyclopedic labor.
-Others believe the patronage of Dr. King, Bishop of London, which provided him with the Rectory of St Martin, Ludgate, and made him Chaplain to the Archbishop of Canterbury, relieved him from his financial troubles.
+Others believe that the patronage of Dr. King, the Bishop of London (in office: 1611 to 1621), which provided him with the Rectory of St Martin, Ludgate, and made him Chaplain to the Archbishop of Canterbury, relieved him from his financial troubles.
 In addition, his move to London allowed Purchas to expand his research.
 None of his works was reprinted till the Glasgow reissue of the Pilgrimes in 1905–1907.

 As an editor and compiler, Purchas was often injudicious, careless and even unfaithful; but his collections contain much of value and are frequently the only sources of information upon important questions affecting the history of exploration.

 His editorial decisions as well as the commentary he added can be understood from his basic goal: to edify and educate the reader about the world, foreign culture, and morality.
-This should be contrasted with Hakluyt's goal of inspiring and interesting the nation in pursuing the project of exploration.
+In contrast, Hakluyt aimed to inspire and to interest the nation to pursue exploration.

+Inspiration for Coleridge, "Kubla Khan"

-Purchas his Pilgrimes became one of the sources of inspiration for the poem Kubla Khan by Samuel Taylor Coleridge.
-As a note to Coleridge's poem explains, “In the summer of the year 1797, the Author, then in ill health, had retired to a lonely farm-house between Porlock and Linton, on the Exmoor confines of Somerset and Devonshire.
-In consequence of a slight indisposition, an anodyne had been prescribed, from the effects of which he fell asleep in his chair at the moment that he was reading the following sentence, or words of the same substance, in Purchas's Pilgrimes: “In Xaindu did Cublai Can build a stately palace, encompassing sixteen miles of plaine ground with a wall, wherein are fertile meddowes, pleasant springs, delightful streams, and all sorts of beasts of chase and game, and in the middest thereof a sumptuous house of pleasure.”
+Purchas his Pilgrimage became one of the sources of inspiration for the poem "Kubla Khan" by Samuel Taylor Coleridge.
+As Coleridge explains in a note with which he prefaced his poem:

+In the summer of the year 1797, the Author, then in ill health, had retired to a lonely farm-house between Porlock and Linton, on the Exmoor confines of Somerset and Devonshire.
+In consequence of a slight indisposition, an anodyne had been prescribed, from the effects of which he fell asleep in his chair at the moment that he was reading the following sentence, or words of the same substance, in 'Purchas's Pilgrimage': 'Here the Khan Kubla commanded a palace to be built, and a stately garden thereunto.
+And thus ten miles of fertile ground were inclosed with a wall.'

+Ernest Hartley Coleridge's edition of the poem compares the following passage from Purchas:

+In Xamdu did Cubla Can build a stately Palace, encompassing sixteene miles of plaine ground with a wall, wherein are fertile Meddowes, pleasant Springs, delightful Streames, and all sorts of beasts of chase and game, and in the middest thereof a sumptuous house of pleasure.

+John Livingston Lowes, attempting to trace Coleridge's thinking, also finds an echo of the account of Kubla Khan given in Purchas's Pilgrimes.